 How to Dispute a Credit Card Charge

-There are three main reasons for disputing credit card charges: unauthorized charges, billing errors, and incomplete service
+There are many reasons for disputing credit card charges, including unauthorized charges, billing errors, non-receipt of goods, and more.

 What is that charge on my credit card?

-You may open up your credit card statement and see a purchase you don’t recognize or didn’t authorize.
+You may open your credit card statement or review your online banking account and see a charge you don’t recognize or didn’t authorize.
 While it could be an honest mistake by a retailer, it could also be the result of someone stealing your card information and using it without your permission.

-But even if you recognize the charge, some line items on your credit card statement may not look quite right—like getting accidentally double charged for a salad or billed for a subscription you canceled months ago.
-Or maybe a merchant charged you for merchandise you never actually received.
-If either of these scenarios apply, you can reach out to your credit card issuer and dispute the charge.
+Even if you recognize the charges, some line items on your credit card statement may not look quite right—like getting accidentally double charged for a salad or billed for a subscription you canceled months ago.
+Or maybe a merchant provided goods or services that weren’t up to par, or charged you for merchandise you never actually received.
+If any of these scenarios apply, you can reach out to your credit card company and dispute the unauthorized charge.

 Reasons to dispute a charge on your credit card

-Fortunately, the Fair Credit Billing Act protects credit card customers from being held responsible for certain purchases.
-There are three main categories under which you have the right to dispute a charge:
+Fortunately, according to the Federal Trade Commission, the Fair Credit Billing Act protects credit card customers from being held responsible for certain charges.
+There are three main categories under which you have the right to dispute a charge.

-While federal law prohibits you from being responsible for any unauthorized charges over $50, Discover cardholders are protected with a $0 fraud liability guarantee, which means cardmembers are not responsible for unauthorized purchases on their Discover card account.1
+It’s fraud if someone is using your credit card without your permission.
+According to the FTC, federal law prohibits you from being responsible for any unauthorized charges over $50.
+Additionally, Discover cardholders are protected with a $0 Fraud Liability Guarantee, which means you’re never held responsible for unauthorized purchases on your Discover Card.1

 Did you pay for something that was never delivered?
-Was there a quality issue that affected your ability to use your purchase, or the product you received wasn’t as advertised when you charged your card to pay for it?
-While you’ll need to make a good-faith effort to solve the problem with the merchant first, you can also dispute credit card purchases where there were these types of service issues.
+Was there a quality issue with a purchase, where what you paid for wasn’t fulfilled as agreed?
+While you’ll need to make a good-faith effort to solve the problem with the merchant first, you can also dispute credit card charges when there are these types of service issues.

 Steps for disputing a credit card charge

-Disputing purchases can feel daunting at first, but if you have an issue with a charge on your credit card, consider these options to help you sort it out:
+Disputing charges can feel daunting at first, but if you have an issue with a charge on your credit card, consider these options to help you sort it out.

 Review your credit card statement for errant charges

-Contact Discover or your card issuer to dispute a charge
+Contact your card issuer to dispute a charge

-If you can’t resolve the issues resulting from charges on your card directly with the merchant, you might have to dispute the purchase through your credit card issuer.
-Usually, you can contact your credit card issuer and ask to dispute a purchase.
-You will likely need to specify the name of the business as it appears on your statement, the date of the purchase, the amount and the reason for the dispute.
+If you can’t resolve the unauthorized charge directly with the merchant, usually you can contact your credit card issuer and ask to dispute a charge.
+You will likely need to specify the name of the business as it appears on your statement, the date of the charge, the amount, and the reason for the dispute.

 Be patient while your disputed charge is under review

-It may take a little while to find out the results of the investigation.
-Be on the lookout for outreach from your credit card issuer either asking for additional information or to inform you that the investigation has been completed.
+It may take a while to find out the results of the investigation.
+Look out for messages from your credit card issuer either asking for additional information or to inform you that the investigation has been completed.

 If the dispute is resolved in your favor, the credit becomes permanent.
-However, if the investigation concludes that you are not entitled to the credit, the purchase will be reapplied to your account and you will be once again responsible for payment.
-Most disputes are settled one way or another in 60 days, but check with your credit card for specific timeframes.
+However, if the investigation concludes that you are not entitled to the credit, the charge will be reapplied to your account, and you will be once again responsible for payment.
+Most disputes may be settled one way or another in approximately 60 days, but check with your credit card company for specific timeframes.

 Was this article helpful?